IngeborgArdoe/training/discovery/analysis_part2.md

     b.
 Create a new parameter.
 This parameter should also calculate the average price of a trip, but now by using data source, field and aggregation.

     c.
 Create a new parameter.
 Calculate the average duration of a trip.

+    d.
+In the tiletype panel write a text for each value in _markdown text_.
+To insert a parameter write {} and then the number of the parameter, i.e. {1} for average price of a trip calculated in the formula editor.

 3. Save and preview.
 Check if the two average prices are the same.
 If any of the value does not show a "correct" value, try changing the number format of the parameter.